Date of Award

 Scholarly Commons Citation

 Corley, Katrina L., "Supervisory Autonomous Control of Homogeneous Teams of Unmanned Ground Vehicles, with Application to the Multi-Autonomous Ground-Robotic International Challenge" (2011).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 35.